borisdev/play_mev_bot/README.md

 # play_mev_bot
-A Python MEV bot as a learning exercise
+A Python MEV bot as a data science learning excercise on Etheruem transactions